Digital Asset Treasury Companies: Wall Street’s Crypto Bet

 • Enterprise Value: The market capitalization of Strategy’s shares less cash balances.

-• BTC Holdings: The market value of Strategy’s Bitcoin stack, computed by multiplying its BTC holdings by the current BTC price.
+• BTC Reserves: The market value of Strategy’s Bitcoin stack, computed by multiplying its BTC holdings by the current BTC price.

-• Bitcoin Market NAV (mNAV): Investors started valuing the company based on a new lens, heavily tied to the market value of its Bitcoin stack.
+• Bitcoin Market NAV (mNAV): Investors began valuing the company through a new lens, heavily tied to the market value of its Bitcoin stack.
 Derived by dividing the Enterprise Value by BTC Holdings.

 The Playbook